ConduitIO/conduit-connector-postgres/README.md

 The `trigger` CDC mode creates a tracking table and a trigger with a function to populate this table.
-The tracking table, trigger and a function name have the same names as a source table with a prefix of `conduit_` and a suffix of a creation time in `_hhmmss` format.
-The tracking table has all the same columns as the source table plus two additional
+The tracking table, trigger and a function name have the same names as a source table with a prefix of `conduit_` and a suffix of a creation time in `_hhmmss` format, so if the name of the table is `users` and the first start of the pipeline was at 14:
-columns:
+23:55, then the name of the tracking table, trigger and function will be `conduit_users_142355`.
+The tracking table has all the same columns as the source table plus two additional columns:

 | name                | description                                           |
 |---------------------|-------------------------------------------------------|